Professional Development Workshop: Facilitating Civil Discussion in Schools

 In an increasingly polarized nation and world, the ability to engage in civil discourse is a critical skill for students, educators, administrators, and families alike.
 This professional development session equips participants with practical tools and strategies to foster respectful, meaningful conversations across lines of difference.

 Whether guiding student dialogue in the classroom, navigating staff discussions, or communicating with caregivers, participants will explore adaptable frameworks and facilitation techniques to build a culture of trust, empathy, and open exchange within school communities.
-This PD is appropriate for educators and administrators of any subject or grade level.
+This session gives you the chance to practice strategies in real time, so you leave confident and classroom ready.

 Presenters: